Butterfly Meaning and Symbolism

 It spiritually symbolizes faith, reminding you to identify your characteristics and stop suffering from low self-esteem and energy.
 However, if it is a white butterfly, you will have abundant wealth.

-What Does it Mean When a Butterfly Follows or Flies around You
+When it Follows or Flies around You

 While some believe it may bring news of a dear one’s death, a butterfly hovering around you may symbolize metamorphosis occurring in your life.